Building Inspection plan review and zoning review counters will be open to the public by appointment only.

 - Guardrails must surround any deck that is more than 2 feet above ground and they must be a minimum of 3 feet high.

 - Stairs of more than 3 risers require handrails with intermediate rails, balustrades or latticework spaced so that a 4-inch ball cannot pass through.

 Madison Municipal Building

 215 Martin Luther King Jr. Blvd Suite 017

 Hours: Monday – Friday, 7:30 am – 4:30 pm

 - If your deck is over 3 feet high a drawing (site plan) showing your deck’s location, size and distance from lot lines and other structures will be needed.
 The site plan must show the entire property and be drawn to scale.
 Using a scale of 1″=20′ usually works best.
 Show the measurements of the lot, house, deck, and any other structures.
 Also show the distances from the house and deck to the lot lines and any other structures.
 View the site plan example

-- All decks require construction drawings showing the deck size, post locations, beam sizes, and joist size and spacing.
+- Construction drawings showing the deck size, post locations, beam sizes, and joist size and spacing.

 For decks, your plans can be reviewed and a permit issued by City staff immediately if the design meets the required codes.